resir014/resir014.xyz/src/content/posts/article/2020-04-13-a-tribute-to-that-100-percent-gran-turismo-speedrun-attempt/index.md

 The Nurburgring 24-hour endurance race was the first endurance race they completed, because this unlocks the Formula GT, a Formula 1-like car which is one of the fastest cars in the game.
 This is where they can complete the rest of the endurance races, as well as some Professional and Extreme racing events, including the Formula GT championship.

-Their route involved doing the races that would be the most profitable for them, while getting to the 25% threshold to unlock the 24 Hours of Nurburgring - intending to earn 1 and a half million credits from the game's events in order to unlock the Nissan Motul Z - the car they would use to take on the behemoth of the Nordschleife for a whole day.
+Their route involved doing the races that would be the most profitable for them, while getting to the 25% threshold to unlock the 24 Hours of Nurburgring, intending to earn 1 and a half million credits from the game's events in order to unlock the Nissan Motul Z - the car they would use to take on the behemoth of the Nordschleife for a whole day.

 At hour 67, they unlocked the Formula GT.
 From there, they would spend over 100 hours in that machine, racking up nearly 10000 miles on its odometer.